Wynn Q1 disappoints; Macau casino a bright spot

 Wynn's company received formal approval last week to build a new Macao casino, and he told a conference call following the earnings results that it would take 3-1/2 years to complete, with the firm going "lickety-split" to get it done.

-Wynn Resorts reported revenue of $1.31 billion for the first quarter of 2012, shy of analysts' forecasts for about $1.33 billion.
+Wynn Resorts reported revenue of $1.31 billion in the first quarter of 2012, shy of analysts' forecasts for about $1.33 billion.

 Vegas revenue slid 8.1 percent due to lower "hold," or money won from gamblers, the company said.
 Analysts said the quarter was essentially a slight miss with the month of March overall a weak month.